Meg Ryan

 Meg Ryan as a kid

 My parents divorced when I was 16.
 We all diverged at that point, each embarking on individual paths: my mother decided to leave my father and venture into the show business, my father resolved to preserve his lifestyle and keep in touch with us, his children.
-Meanwhile, we were gearing up for a different life.
-Essentially, we were never again together as a family, as if something that bound us together had perished.
+Meanwhile, we were all preparing for different lives.
+We were never really a family again after that - like something that held us together just died.

-As a young woman striving to comprehend her place in the world, I found solace in books on Indian philosophy, particularly "Siddhartha," which, by her own admission, transformed everything for her.
+As a young woman trying to figure out her place in the world, she found solace in books on Indian philosophy, especially "Siddhartha," which she says changed everything.
 In 1979, she enrolled in the School of Journalism at the University of Connecticut, before transferring to the same program at New York University.

 Young Meg Ryan